Travelport-xx/travelport-uapi-tutorial/index.md

 this my payload; there are many like it but this one is mine doesntmatter-8176
 E07E825F0A07580E004DED8EB9130465
 ```

-The last value is a transaction ID that is unique to each call on the uAPI so it will differ from what is shown here.
-When you see this output, we have run a "ping" to the TravelPort service and successfully gotten back the values we sent.
-Although this seems trivial, this is very good news because it means that all the layers of software (and there are plenty!) between your computer and TravelPort's servers are working as expected!
+The last value is a transaction ID that is unique to each call on the uAPI, so it will differ from what is shown here.
+When you see this output, you have run a "ping" to the TravelPort service and successfully gotten back the values transmitted.
+Although this seems trivial, this is good news because it means that all the layers of software and networking (and there are plenty!) between your computer and TravelPort's servers are working as expected!

 ### The Other Gunk